saltstack/salt/doc/topics/pillar/index.rst

 Master Config In Pillar
 =======================

-For convenience the data stored in the master configuration file is made available in all minion's pillars.
+For convenience the data stored in the master configuration file can be made available in all minion's pillars.
 This makes global configuration of services and systems very easy but may not be desired if sensitive data is stored in the master configuration.
+This option is disabled by default.

-To disable the master config from being added to the pillar set ``pillar_opts`` to ``False``:
+To enable the master config from being added to the pillar set ``pillar_opts`` to ``True``:

 .. code-block:: yaml

-    pillar_opts: False
+    pillar_opts: True

 Master Provided Pillar Error